-Florida’s Bureau of Vital Statistics maintains and handles all Florida birth records for the state.
-Florida started retaining birth records in 1917 but have some records dating back to 1865.
-You can quickly perform a Florida birth records search and get a copy of yours by following their simple process.
+Florida’s Bureau of Vital Statistics maintains and handles all Florida Public birth records for the state.
+The state started retaining birth records in 1917 but have some records dating back to 1865.
+You can quickly perform a Florida birth records search online and get a copy of yours by following their simple process.

 First, Florida birth records are private, and you may only obtain a copy of yours if you are: you, if you are 18 or older, your parents, legal guardian or your legal representative with authorization from you.

 Table of Contents

 When applying for a Florida birth records search, you must also prove your identity with a driver’s license, passport, state ID card or military ID.

 To fill out the application you will need the following information: full name of the child, date of birth, gender, place of birth, hospital, city and county of birth: mother’s full name including maiden name and father’s full name.

 You will also have to pay a non-refundable fee when applying.
 If you are ordering for someone other than yourself, you will have to prove your identity, and relationship to the person on record.

 The state offers a few different types of FL birth records for you to choose from.

 - Computer Certification - a Florida-issued computer certification is an official copy of your birth certificate with a seal imprinted onto it.
 This document is legal to use for all government and identity verification purposes.

 - Photocopy Certification - a photocopy certification is an official, approved document for verification of identity but takes more time for processing.